KastnerRG/Read_the_docs/docs/PYNQ-example.rst

 Under **Project Manager**, click on **Generate Bitstream** to build .bit and .tcl files

-2.5) Bitstream, tcl, and addresses
+2.5) Bitstream, hwh, and addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before closing Vivado, we need to note our IP and its ports addresses: